In this post, you’ll find all the best events and things to see and do this June in Dublin.

 2) Catch a Sporting Event

-June is an exciting month for football fans to be in Dublin since it is one of the handful of cities hosting European Football Championship games.
+June is an exciting month for football fans to be in Dublin since it is one of the handfuls of cities hosting European Football Championship games.

 Don’t miss out on any sporting events – find them here.